 Additionally, they could write a sentence using the words or write the words out of the order listed for even more practise.

 The children will receive a piece of Maths or English homework each week.
-This will be handed out on a Friday and will need to be uploaded to your child's portfolio on Dojo by the following Wednesday.
+This will be shared on ClassDojo each Friday and will need to be uploaded to your child's portfolio on Dojo by the following Wednesday.
 We encourage parents to support their children with their homework but prefer that this work is child led as the homework will reinforce the work that we have been completing in class.
 There will be a half termly themed piece of homework - please see the Homework Grid for this half term's choices!

-I will be responsible for judging the standards that your child is working at by the end of the year.
-To help inform those judgements, pupils sit national curriculum tests in English and maths, commonly called SATs.
-These are merely a tool to help measure your child’s performance and identify their needs as they move up to Year 3.
-The tests will take place during May.
+I will be responsible for judging the standards that your child is working at by the end of the academic year.
+To help inform those judgements, pupils sit national curriculum tests in English and Maths, commonly called SATs.
+These are merely a tool to help measure your child’s overall performance and identify their needs as they move up to Year 3.
+The tests will take place during May 2023.
 I will use the results from these tests, along with the work your child has produced throughout the year, to help me reach my own judgements.
 As with the phonics screening check in Year 1, your child will not know that they are completing a test.
 We will call them Fun Quizzes and approach them with a positive and engaging manner.